Australian-Imaging-Service/charts/docs/Charts/Policy/XNAT-Release-test.md

 #### Container Plugin
-This requires a previously working Docker Swarm or Docker host and both the Kubernetes cluster.
+This requires a previously working Docker Swarm or Docker host.
 The Docker Host / Swarm need access to the same shared filesystem (/data/xnat) AND specifically /data/xnat/build to process the images.

 Add Docker Server